Scholarships

 Scholarship Criteria and Eligibility

-The applicant will have an immediate family member (parent, guardian, or grandparent) who is a member of the National Society of Accountants for Cooperatives (NSAC), and expresses an interest, or declares a major in pursuing a career in cooperative business, accounting or finance.
+The applicant will require a sponsor who is a member of the National Society of Accountants for Cooperatives (NSAC), and he/she plans to major in business, accounting or finance.
 The applicant must be US citizen and the institution they attend must be in the United States.
-Scholarship funds will be sent to and made payable to the school of choice.

-Scholarship applicants will be notified of their application status by June 1 of each year.
+Applications must be submitted online by midnight local time by April 30 of each year.
+Scholarship applicants will be notified of their application status by June 15 of each year.

 Application/Selection Process